aras-p/smol-v/README.md

 `smolv::Encode` and `smolv::Decode` is the basic functionality.
 See [smolv.h](source/smolv.h).

+SPIR-V versions up to and including 1.6 are supported currently.

 Other functions are for development/statistics purposes, to figure out frequencies and distributions of the instructions.